-Throughout his career in the Navy—and more recently as a firefighter and paramedic —Schneider was inspired by the role coffee plays in keeping frontline workers energized through long shifts.
+Throughout his career in the Navy—and more recently as a firefighter and paramedic —Schneider was inspired by coffee’s role in keeping frontline workers energized through long shifts.
 “Coffee is a constant comfort in our line of work,” Schneider said.
-“It provides the caffeine we need to stay alert, and it also brings teams together and boosts morale.
-We share a lot of stories, laughter, and tears during our coffee breaks.”
+“It provides the caffeine to stay alert, brings teams together, and boosts morale.
+We share many stories, laughter, and tears during coffee breaks.”

-While the business is growing quickly, Schneider plans to keep core values front and center.
+While the business proliferates, Schneider plans to keep core values front and center.
 He never forgets where and why he started, an approach that has continually powered the company.

-“We bring the values we learned from fire service with us to work every day: integrity, teamwork, and fun,” Schneider said.
+“We bring the values we learned from fire service to work daily: integrity, teamwork, and fun,” Schneider said.
 “Good values and good business are not mutually exclusive.
-In fact, the opposite is true.
-Having a solid purpose and good values actually helps drive growth.”
+The opposite is true.
+Having a solid purpose and good values helps drive growth.”

 Bringing firefighting values to coffee roasting

 From sourcing supply chain partners to hiring practices and charitable work, integrity, transparency, and trust are the top priorities for Fire Dept. Coffee.
-“If you can’t trust the person that you’re going into a fire with, that’s a scary thing,” Schneider said.
-“The same is true in business—when times get tough, you want to know that your people are going to do the right thing by you.”
+“If you can’t trust the person you’re going into a fire with, that’s scary,” Schneider said.
+“The same is true in business—when times get tough, you want to know that your people will do the right thing by you.”

 For Schneider, teamwork is a critical component of a good business.
 This thought ties back to his fire service work.
-When fighting a fire, it’s crucial that everyone knows the role they’re playing—life literally depends on it.
+When fighting a fire, everyone must know their role—life depends on it.
 “When we’re out there, we have the best chance of a good outcome when the engine team, the ladder team, et cetera, are in place, playing their role and working together to support one another,” he said.
 “We take the same approach at Fire Dept. Coffee.
 We are only as strong as our team.”

 Schneider is a people-first entrepreneur.
-He cares about his team and it’s evident in the way he speaks about them.
+He cares about his team, which is evident in how he speaks about them.
 “If your team shares your vision, everyone can move toward it together,” he said.
-“And if you’re sharing your vision, I believe you should also share the rewards.
+“And if you share your vision, you should also share the rewards.
 If that means cutting profits to hire new team members or give raises to those who’ve earned it, so be it.”

 The brand provides its growing team of over 35 with livable salaries and leadership opportunities.
-“If you take care of your team and your community, they will take care of you.
+“If you care for your team and community, they will care for you.
 That’s a fact,” Schneider said.
 And he’s right: Purpose-driven companies report 30 percent higher levels of innovation and 40 percent higher levels of employee retention than their competitors.
-It’s not only compassion, it’s good business.
+It’s not only compassion; it’s good business.

 Schneider keeps an eye on hiring and promoting leaders who easily fit within the brand’s culture.
-“We are a growing company and we ensure that integrity comes from the top down,” he said.
-“I always hire based on integrity and values—you can always teach people skills and build on their experience but they need to have integrity from the outset.”
+“We are a growing company, and we ensure that integrity comes from the top down,” he said.
+“I always hire based on integrity and values—you can always teach people skills and build on their experience, but they need integrity from the outset.”